 We have renewed our focus on managing the core programming business to return to profitability, while developing and enhancing products to drive future revenue and earnings growth.
 Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
 We are continuing our efforts to balance business geography shifts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
-Subsequent to the end of the first quarter of 2013, we took further restructure actions discussed below under "Business Restructuring Progress".
+During the second quarter of 2013, we took the additional restructuring actions discussed below under "Business Restructuring Progress".